Computation of the Distance-based Bound on Strong Structural Controllability in Networks

-We want to show that longest PMI sequence in a path and cycle graph can be characterized by the distances between leader nodes.
-Recall that a node with a single neighbor is called a \textit{leaf}.
-We start with following obvious fact. \begin{fact} A path graph in which a leaf is a leader has a PMI sequence of length $n$. \end{fact} For a graph $G = (V,E)$, let $G^{-S}$ denote the subgraph of $G$ induced on vertices $V\setminus S$ where $S\subseteq V$.
-Then we observe, \begin{theorem} Let $G$ be a path graph on $n$ nodes and let $V_\ell$ be a set of $m\le n$ leader nodes.
-Then the following holds: \begin{enumerate} \item[(i)] If the number of connected components in $G^{-{V_\ell}}$ is less than $m+1$, then PMI sequence induced by ${{V_\ell}}$ has length $n$. \item[(ii)] If the number of connected components in $G^{-{V_\ell}}$ is exactly $m+1$, then ${{V_\ell}}$ induces a PMI sequence of length $n-a$ where $a$ is the size of smallest connected component in $G^{-{V_\ell}}$. \end{enumerate} \end{theorem} \textit{Proof:} (i).
-Removal of a node from a path results in at most two connected components hence $G^{-{V_\ell}}$ has at most $m+1$ such components.
-If the number of components is less than $m+1$ then either one of the leader nodes is a leaf or at least two leaders nodes are adjacent.
+Recall that a node with a single neighbor is called \textit{leaf}.
+Moreover, given $G=(V,E)$ and $V'\subset V$, then the subgraph of $G$ \emph{induced} on $V'$ is the graph whose vertex set is $V'$, and the edge set consists of all of the edges in $E$ that have both endpoints in $V'$.
+We start with the following obvious fact. \begin{fact} A path graph in which a leaf is a leader has a PMI sequence of length $n$. \end{fact} \begin{theorem} Let $G$ be a path graph on $n$ nodes, let $V_\ell$ be a set of $m\le n$ leader nodes, and let $G^{-{V_\ell}}$ denote the subgraph of $G$ induced on vertices $V\setminus V_\ell$.
+Then the following holds: \begin{enumerate} \item[(i)] If the number of connected components in $G^{-{V_\ell}}$ is less than $m+1$, then the longest PMI sequence induced by ${{V_\ell}}$ has length $n$. \item[(ii)] If the number of connected components in $G^{-{V_\ell}}$ is $m+1$, then ${{V_\ell}}$ induces a PMI sequence of length $n-a$, where $a$ is the size of the smallest connected component in $G^{-{V_\ell}}$. \end{enumerate} \end{theorem} \textit{Proof:} (i) Removal of a node from a path results in at most two connected components.
+Hence, $G^{-{V_\ell}}$ has at most $m+1$ such components.
+If the number of components is less than $m+1$, either one of the leader nodes is a leaf, or at least two leaders are adjacent.